 - The ombuds surveys the university terrain, monitors trends and promotes fair process.

-The faculty ombuds office is independent, impartial, informal, and confidential.
-It operates pursuant to Standards and Ethics from the International Ombudsman Association – the IOA Code of Ethics and IOA Standards of Practice.
+The faculty ombuds office is independent, impartial, informal and confidential.
+Here’s a description of the ombuds role that is provided to every visitor to the office.
+The office operates pursuant to Standards and Ethics from the International Ombuds Association – the IOA Code of Ethics and IOA Standards of Practice.